ArtifactDB/artifactdb-cli/books/adbcli/tutorial/permissions.md

 status: accepted
 ```

-We can see that before, the scope was `project`.
+We can see that before the scope was `project`.
 Because we specified a version with `PRJ000000021@1`, we declare
 version-level permissions.
 We now also have a list of viewers, and finally, we haven't specified the owners and the rest
 of the fields, but the CLI used the existing permissions (at project-level) to complete the rest of the profile.